-The latter category typically carries much stiffer penalties upon conviction, as compared to simple possession, in the interest of both punishing and deterring drug dealers.
+The latter category typically carries stiffer penalties upon conviction, compared to simple possession, as the goal is to punish and deter drug dealers.
 To prove possession with intent to sell, prosecutors may present evidence such as digital scales, baggies, large quantities of the drug, large amounts of cash in small bills or testimony from witnesses.

 Drug Paraphernalia Included within Possession Crimes

 Drug possession laws also prohibit paraphernalia such as syringes, crack pipes or bongs.
-The Federal Drug Paraphernalia Statute defines what constitutes drug paraphernalia but usually hinges on a determination of primary use.
+The Federal Drug Paraphernalia Statute defines what constitutes drug paraphernalia but it usually hinges on a determination of "primary use."
 For example, a newly purchased water pipe may not be considered a marijuana bong unless it has drug residue or is sold explicitly as a marijuana bong.

 Laws also exist to restrict the possession of certain chemicals or materials commonly used in the cultivation or manufacturing of drugs, such as the laboratory equipment used to make methamphetamine.